Lucasc-99/NoTorch/README.md

 - A neural network library allowing users to build fully customizable multi-layer perceptrons

-- Extremely fast performance, speeds similar to PyTorch and orders of magnitude faster than micrograd
+- Extremely fast performance, speeds similar to and even exceeding PyTorch.
+Orders of magnitude faster than micrograd

 IN PROGRESS: